 You can make toys at home, or you can buy some from the store.

 I’ve learned over the past 6 months that toys are controversial.
 What is safe for one dog is not safe for another.
 No matter which toy you choose, please be responsible and pay attention to how your dog plays with it.
-If he is chewing pieces off that he shouldn’t, remove the toy and try another one.
+If he is chewing pieces off of it that he shouldn’t, remove the toy and try another one.
+Some times are made for more aggressive chewers.

-Rawhide and other toys and chews that splinter can clog your dog’s anal glands and are not considered safe.
+Rawhide and other toys and chews that splinter and cause damage to their digestive system (and that can clog your dog’s anal glands) are not considered safe.
 The Humane Society has a descriptive article on how to pick the best and safest chew toys.

 Make your Own Dog Chew Toy